Free Gold Watch

 The screen printing side is legitimate.
 Free Gold Watch prints for local bands, businesses, and artists, and you can often watch the press running while you play.
 They also sell their own printed goods: posters, shirts, and other merch.

-The location is perfect for a Haight-Ashbury afternoon.
+The location is a good stop on a Haight-Ashbury afternoon.
 Play pinball for half an hour, walk a block north to Haight Street for food and record shopping, then continue to Golden Gate Park.

-Skip this if you don’t like pinball.
+Skip this if you do not like pinball.
 The screen printing is interesting but not a standalone draw.

 Visiting